Software-Development-Group-Project/Watcher/README.md

 ## Watcher Backend

-- Watcher backend will be created in django
+- Watcher backend will be created in flask

 ## Watcher Model